Rundgang

 Inflammation and degenerative changes in joints, such as cartilage diseases and osteoarthritis, and/or in tendons (tendinosis) can lead to severe restrictions in quality of life due to pain and deterioration in mobility.
 The reduction in activity can also lead to secondary problems (e.g. weight gain, increased blood pressure, social withdrawal, etc.).

 Treatment helps to stabilize the quality of life and slow down the ageing process.
 Prevention is the key word in orthopaedics.
 The main aim is therefore to prevent and counteract further deterioration at an early stage.
-In combination with physiotherapy and optional initial drug treatment, there is a significant improvement in symptoms if the right indications are given.
+In combination with physiotherapy. and optional initial drug treatment, there is a significant improvement in symptoms if the right indications are given.

 What is hyaluronic acid?